esmaeelE/SysAdmin/topics/ansible.md

 * GUI: Semaphore

+* All communication between local and remote are handled though ssh.
+So make sure you can ssh into your remote server from where you are.

-Consider ansible instll in manage-node machine.
+* Consider ansible install in manage-node machine.
 That machine access to another remote machines(Nodes) Ansible system can connect and run some task on them.
 I use a newly installed Debian stable 12 as managed node.